dolores1234/RepData_PeerAssessment1/PA1_template.md

 iSteps$steps[is.na(iSteps$steps)] <-  iSteps$x[is.na(iSteps$steps)]
 ```

 The new data set (newActivity) is created by subsetting and excluding the x (mean) variable, then sorting the data set by date.
-There are also no missing values in
-this data set.

 ```r
 newAct <-  subset(iSteps, select = c(steps, date, interval))  #180 obs of 68 variables